Ferries from

 Spain to Formentera

 There are 5 ferry routes.
-Ferries from Denia to Formentera and Barcelona to Formentera are popular ferry trips from Spain to Formentera.
+Ferries from Ibiza to Formentera and Denia to Formentera are popular ferry trips from Spain to Formentera.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

 Yes, you can travel on a car ferry from Spain to Formentera with Balearia.